In my last post, I mentioned how "small" Dell City was and how far away the next town was and how I would not like living in a place like that.

 We then drove back into El Paso to check out Scenic Drive which we accessed from Rim Road.

 Scenic Drive traces a winding course on the southern flank of Mount Franklin, the southernmost peak in America's Rocky Mountain chain, above downtown El Paso, with a view of Jaurez, Mexico across the Rio Grande River.
 El Paso is "V" shaped, divided by the imposing steep slopes of the Franklin Mountains.
+That large "red X" in the distance is Mexico's symbol and is just across the Rio Grande in Juarez.

 Well maintained, with winding pathways, and views overlooking the city below.